Calibrating an updated SPH scheme within GCD+: Results

 \subsection{Self-similar collapse test}

-\citet{eb85} derived a self-similar solution for the collapse of an overdense perturbation in an Einstein-de Sitter ($\Omega=1$) Universe. \citet{nw93} introduced a test simulation based upon this self-similar solution.
+To see the performance of the updated SPH scheme with self-gravity, we next run so-called self-similar collapse test. \citet{eb85} derived a self-similar solution for the collapse of an overdense perturbation in an Einstein-de Sitter ($\Omega=1$) Universe. \citet{nw93} introduced a test simulation based upon this self-similar solution.
 Following \citet{nw93}, we consider a spherical volume which initially follows the Hubble expansion, and set a central spherical perturbation with mass of $0.05 M_{\rm tot}$ and radius of $0.1 R_{\rm ini}$, where $M_{\rm tot}$ is the total mass and $R_{\rm ini}$ is the initial radius of the simulation sphere.
-We use more particles than \citet{nw93}, adopting $n_{\rm b}=15515$ for SPH particles and $n_{\rm DM}=15515$ for DM.
-We also assume $\Omega_{\rm b}=0.2$, and therefore the DM particles are four times more massive than the SPH particles.
+To focus on testing hydrodynamics performance, we consider a pure gas collapse case, i.e. $\Omega_{\rm b}=1.0$, and no dark matter.
+We set a glass-like distribution of the particles to describe the initial sphere with two different resolutions where employ $N=17,162$ and 137,145 particles respectively.

 The dimensionless parameters for radius, $\Lambda$, radial velocity, $V_{\rm r}$, density, $D$, and pressure, $P$, are defined by